bloom42/blog/content/drafts/so-you-no-longer-trust-tech-monopolies.md

 ## More applications

-parler de l'idee que + d'applications vont voir le jour, à suivre donc
+parler de l'idee que + d'applications vont voir le jour, please upvote on GitLab for your favorite feature

 # Summary
 """